buanet/docs/docs/projects/iobroker-docker-image/docs.md

 There is no need for executing `iobroker multihost enable` or `iobroker multihost connect` inside the container.
 Just configure the mentioned ENVs.
 The startup script will do all the magic.

-For general information about iobroker multihost feature please see [official ioBroker documentation](https://www.iobroker.net/docu/index-24.htm?page_id=3068&lang=de).
+For general information about iobroker multihost feature please see [Official ioBroker Docs](https://www.iobroker.net/docu/index-24.htm?page_id=3068&lang=de).

 ## Maintenance